Theology, Imagination and the Arts (MLitt) 2017 entry

 Students on the Theology, Imagination and the Arts MLitt programme are provided with the skills they need to succeed in an international job market, both academic and non-academic.
-Graduates have taken up roles in a wide variety of occupations.
-Recent destinations include:
+Graduates have taken up roles in a wide variety of occupations including:

 Admission to the University of St Andrews is governed by our Admissions policy.

 As a research intensive institution, the University ensures that its teaching references the research interests of its staff, which may change from time to time.
 As a result, programmes are regularly reviewed with the aim of enhancing students' learning experience.
 Our approach to course revision is described online.
 (PDF, 72 KB).